DebugOfTheRoad/bootstrap3_ie7_ie8/README.md

 -----

-You'll then need to clone this repo locally and install dependencies with `npm install`.
+You'll then need to clone this repo locally.

 Open up the index.html file in a browser.